wswddl/ip/docs/README.md

 2. Exit the app : `bye`

 ## Note
-- Don't worry if you forget the format, the Milo Ice will show you the correct format :)
+- Don't worry if you forget the format, Milo Ice will show you the correct format :)